trentyou/trentyou.github.io/_posts/2014-12-4-UITableViewCell Shadows and Performance.md

 Notice the section that lists names of programming languages.
 It appears as though each cell is attempting to project a shadow onto the cell below it.
 </div>

+I'm guessing each time the user scrolls and cellForRowAtIndexPath: is called, the shadow positions need to change to reflect the new view that the user is seeing.
+It creates a number of glitches when scrolling back to the original view position.

+Another big issue with this approach is a _very_ noticable drop in performance.
+It may a little be hard to see on the simulator, but on my iPhone 5 the app stutters in a huge way, with the frame rate dropping to about 15-20 fps.

+I wasn't sure whether it was because my phone is slightly aging (the iPhone 5 came out in 2012), or whether my code was really inefficient.